serdardalgic/ec2cryptomatic/README.md

 ## Docker

 You can build a Docker image of that tool with the Dockerfile provided in this repository :

 `docker build -t ec2cryptomatic:latest .`

-Or you can use the image already pulled into the official Docker Hub:

-`docker pull jbrt/ec2cryptomatic`

 ## Example